Scattering above energy norm of a focusing size-dependent log energy-supercritical Schrodinger equation with radial data below ground state: Proof of Proposition

-Recall that $g(M) \lesssim 1$.
-By applying (\ref{Eqn:NonlinEst}) to $J:=J_l$ for $J_l$ unexceptional interval, we may use the arguments of \cite{taorad} to get the following results.
+In the sequel we use the estimate $g(M) \lesssim 1$ that follows from Remark \ref{Rem:SmallGamma}.
+By applying (\ref{Eqn:Strich}), the estimate $k' > \frac{n}{2}: \; Q_{\frac{n}{2}+} (J,u) \lesssim Q_{k'}(J,u) $ that follows from interpolation, Lemma \ref{lem:Monoton}, and (\ref{Eqn:NonlinEst}) with $j=1$ to $J:=J_l$ for $J_l$ unexceptional interval, we may use the arguments of \cite{taorad} to get two results \footnote{This is at this stage that we have to assume that $\eta_{2} \ll \eta_{1}$: see \cite{taorad}.}.
 The first result says there is a ball for which we have a mass concentration: